Georgetown Policy Debate Seminar

 - The Georgetown Debate Seminar will retain all of our excellent faculty and staff.
 Our instructors are among the most competitively successful and pedagogically-minded debate coaches in the country, at both the high school and college levels.

-- All of our instructors are currently actively engaged in remote education, and thus will be well-versed in the best practices of virtual learning by June.
+- All of our instructors are currently actively engaged in remote education, and thus well-versed in the best practices of virtual learning.
 Our faculty members are focused on curriculum design and preparation for the camp, and are judging and coaching remote debates to ensure maximum familiarity and expertise.

 - All instructors will be present and active in instruction every day.

 - A traditional strength of Georgetown’s debate camp, in part due to its proximity to Washington, D.C., has been lectures from topic experts.
 This remains the case.
 We will have multiple guest speakers, including Neal Katyal – Paul and Patricia Saunders Professor of National Security Law at Georgetown University Law Center and former Acting Solicitor General of the United States, and more to be announced soon.

 - Schedule: We will combine synchronous and asynchronous educational techniques to ensure that each day is varied, exciting, and productive, without sacrificing physical or mental health.
 See below for more information about the basic schedule.

 We will use the following basic schedule for the 3 weeks of the program; please note that all times are Eastern Time.